Data

 Is a Data Protection Officer Required Under LGPD?

-Major businesses or businesses that process a lot of data, on the other hand, are expected to have an official DPO appointed under the data protection law.
-A major business that processes data at a large scale or processes sensitive data must have a DPO appointed.
-If a business fails to have anyone anointed, it will have to deal with legal consequences, especially if they were breached.
+Businesses that process a lot of data must have an official DPO appointed under the data protection law.
+A major business that processes data at a large scale or processes sensitive personal data must have a DPO appointed.

 LGPD DPO Requirements